cbonoz/xrp22/README.md

 Fundable
 ---

-Fundable  - A FireTV app for engaging with live content and supporting content creators such as musicians and streamers.
+Fundable - A prototype FireTV app for engaging with live content and supporting content creators, entrepreneurs, and businesses wherever they are with frictionless payments using XRP.

 Built for the <a href="https://xrplimpact.devpost.com/" target="_blank">XRPL Hackathon 2022</a>